norm/simplenote-local/README.md

     simplenote --fetch-interval 60 --send-wait 0 --watch

-## Finding and editing notes
+## Finding notes

-List all notes.
+To list all notes:

     simplenote --list

-List only those notes that contain one or more words either in the filename, or in the file contents.
 The notes are sorted with the most recently edited files first.

+To list only those notes that contain one or more words either in the filename, or in the file contents:

     simplenote --list recipe rice